Science for everyone: UWC-SLCA opens new Science Lab in Ashton

-The Science Learning Centre, developed by the University of the Western Cape's Science Learning Centre for Africa (UWC-SLCA), in conjunction with Garden Cities Archway Foundation, is intended to provide the opportunity for that greatness – by giving support and training to practicing science educators, getting learners involved in science activities, and allowing learners and teachers to work in a safe environment.
+The Science Learning Centre, developed by the University of the Western Cape's Science Learning Centre for Africa (UWC-SLCA), in conjunction with Garden Cities Archway Foundation, is intended to provide the opportunity for that greatness – by giving support and training to practising science educators, getting learners involved in science activities, and allowing learners and teachers to work in a safe environment.

 This is the twelfth Science Learning Centre constructed by the partners over the last three years, and a further ten of these science laboratories are planned for this year.
 There is a great need for the laboratories - previously, no primary schools in the region had constructed a science laboratory, and the high school science laboratories were in a very precarious state.
 In addition, more than 50 science centres have been developed at participating rural and primary schools, managed by passionate science teachers and principals who go the extra mile to ensure that their learners participate.

-The opening was held in the Ashton Secondary School's dining hall, and the school's principal, Mr. P. Buis, served as a lively master of ceremonies for the opening, introducing speakers and welcoming guests and supporters, including representatives from Sanlam, Garden Cities, UWC-SLCA and others, and extending a special welcome to the principals and science teachers from other schools in the region who have benefited from the programme (including Mullersrus Primary, Weltevrede Secondary and Visusizwe, among others).
+The opening was held in the Ashton Secondary School's dining hall, and the school's principal, Mr P. Buis, served as a lively master of ceremonies for the opening, introducing speakers and welcoming guests and supporters, including representatives from Sanlam, Garden Cities, UWC-SLCA and others, and extending a special welcome to the principals and science teachers from other schools in the region who have benefited from the programme (including Mullersrus Primary, Weltevrede Secondary and Visusizwe, among others).

 Prof Shaheed Hartley, Director of UWC-SLCA, explained how the programme had grown with success after success – and the help of Garden Cities Archway's Board and its CEO, John Matthews - to help teachers and learners take pride in what they do and to stimulate and instil a culture of science learning.